-Value Description People first Everybody is empowered within the whole community Transparency Invite and encourage public sharing and democratic participation in council's activities.
-Commitment Focus and concentrate on council's core activities in a consistent manner.
-Integrity Conduct council's business in a fair, responsible, flexible, equitable and honest manner.
+VALUE DISCRIPTION People first Everybody is empowered within the whole community.
+Transparency Invite and encourage public sharing and democratic participation in council's activities.
+Commitment Focus and concentrate on council's core activities in a consistence manner.
+Integrity Conduct council's nosiness in a fair, responsible, flexible, equitable and honest manner.
 Accountability Report regularly to all stakeholders regarding council's actual performance.
-Environmental Conscious Taking care of the sensitive environment to ensure that the vision is achieved.
-Empowerment To be seen to be empowering our people, knowledge is power.
-Service excellence In all aspects of conducting ourselves and our mandate, we will focus on service excellence.
-Change In order to move to a better quality life, something different needs to be done from what is being done now.
-In this regard change will be the main driver of doing things differently
+Environmental Taking care of sensitive environment to ensure that the vision is achieved. conscious Empowerment To be seen to be empowering our people, knowledge is power.
+Service In all aspects of conducting ourselves and our mandate, we will focus on excellence service excellence.
+Change In order to move to a better quality life, something different need to be done from what is being done now.
+In this regard change will be the main driver of doing things differently.
+Professionalism To act professionally in the execution of our mandate

-FOREWORD BY THE HONOURABLE MAYOR
+FOREWORD BY THE HONOURABLE MAYOR CHAPTER 1

-The 2018-2019 IDP review mark the second review after the council has approved a five year developmental plan during the 2016-2017 planning cycle.
+The 2019-2020 IDP review mark the third review after the council has approved a five year developmental plan during the 2016-2017 planning cycle.
 The IDP serves as a strategic document of the municipality.
 As the sphere of government closest to the people, municipalities have a particular responsibility to achieve delivery of basic services through various programmes such as roads and storm water, waste management, electrification, job creation through LED, fight poverty as well as financial sustainability.
 The other responsibility bestowed upon municipalities is to ensure co-ordination of proprammes initiated by the National and Provincial government.

-It is against this background that the municipality is embarking on a process to review the current IDP for 2018 - 2019 to achieve these outcomes.
+It is against this background that the municipality is embarking on a process to review the current IDP for 2019 - 2020 to achieve these outcomes.
 The development of various sector plans and strategies represented the first step in broadening the long term planning horizon and to position the municipality in order to maximize efficiency, effectiveness and impact of service delivery within the municipality.